Announcement Date: Wednesday, August 13, 2014

 - Potential for future funding: The potential for follow-up funding for the project is high and clearly defined;

 - Integration of multiple colleges and disciplines: Diversity in disciplines is contributory to the objectives of the project;

-- Description and feasibility of the project: Goals and objectives are clearly defined and aligned with the specific purposes of the RISF program; project does not duplicate former efforts surrounding problem area; plan of work is clearly articulated and adequately meets the goals of the project; the project is feasible;
+- Description and feasibility of the project: Goals and objectives are clearly defined and aligned with the specific purposes of the RISF program; project does not duplicate former efforts surrounding the proposed problem area; plan of work is clearly articulated and adequately meets the goals of the project; the project is feasible;

 - Budget: Appropriate and justified budget includes a documented cost match of at least 25%; and

-- Team qualifications: PI and team are qualified and appropriate for the project; roles for team members clearly defined.
+- Team qualifications: PI and team are qualified and appropriate for the project; roles for team members are clearly defined.

 Review and Selection Process

-- Problem or need to address;
+- Problem or need to be addressed;

 - Innovativeness of the solution;